Fudanyrd/push/README.md

-this is a short shell script project which can automatically send files to github.
+this is a short shell script project which can automatically send and receive files to github.

+#why I need this project:
+As a github user from China Mainland, it is annoying that sometimes I cannot connect to github
+server so I have to write commands like "git clone" and "git push" over and over again.
+Then it
+came to me that I can ask bash to do this kind of repeative job.

 the input and output should be something like this:**
 $ push http://github.com/Fudanyrd/push master:main